 - Join our Engineering programmes such as the ECO – Car Challenge and our new Wind project to work with a diverse group of students and staff on projects using complex systems.

 - Benefit from the latest high-quality equipment and facilities available through our new £35m Engineering Innovation Centre.

 - You’ll have access to world-class resources including modern computer facilities and specialist laboratories.

 - Our Engineering Innovation Centre enables you to work on real-world projects with commercial partners in state-of-the-art facilities.

-- Full-time students can take an optional 48-week sandwich placement in industry between Years 2 and 3 or Years 3 and 4.
+- Full-time students can take an optional 48-week sandwich placement in industry between Year 2 and Year 3.

 This course is taught face-to-face at one of our UK campuses.

 Every effort has been made to ensure the accuracy of our published course information.
 However, our programmes are subject to ongoing review and development.
 Changing circumstances may cause alteration to, or the cancellation of, courses.
 Changes may be necessary to comply with the requirements of accrediting bodies or revisions to subject benchmarks statements.
 As well as to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

 During your studies with us you’ll benefit from our new £35 million EIC building which provides an integrated teaching space in state-of-the-art facilities.Find out more

 Energy Engineering is a growing discipline and graduates are in greater demand than ever, which means your career options within the sector are varied.